Direct dependencies between neurons explain activity: Code Availability

-For recordings in the mouse visual cortex and \textit{C. elegans}, we have already seen that the connectivity sparse (Fig.~3e in the main text), with the complete models requiring an even smaller number of inputs $n^*$ than in the mouse hippocampus.
+For recordings in the mouse visual cortex and \textit{C. elegans}, we have already seen that the connectivity is sparse (Fig.~3e in the main text), with the complete models requiring an even smaller number of inputs $n^*$ than in the mouse hippocampus.
 In Fig.~S\ref{fig_model}b-d, we also confirm that the inferred weights $w_i$ are close to log-normally distributed (i.e., heavy-tailed) and quite evenly split between positive and negative (i.e., balanced).
 Since the weights are also directed, we find that the inferred connectivities share the same four key features across each of the recordings.

-In the hippocampal population, we saw in the main text that positive (negative) input weights $w_i$ tend to produce positive (negative) correlations between the inputs and output (Fig.~S\ref{fig_model}e).
+In the hippocampal population, we saw in the main text that positive (negative) input weights $w_i$ tend to produce positive (negative) correlations between the inputs and output in each model (Fig.~S\ref{fig_model}e).
 In Fig.~S\ref{fig_model}f-h, we observe the same relationship in the mouse visual cortex and \textit{C. elegans} recordings.
-Finally, we consider the mutual information $I_\text{dir} = S_\text{tot} - S_\text{dir}$ between the inputs and output in the minimal computation, which provides a tight upper bound on the true mutual information $I_\text{true} = S_\text{tot} - S_\text{true}$.
+Finally, we consider the mutual information $I_\text{dir} = S_\text{tot} - S_\text{dir}$ between the inputs and output in the complete models, which provides a tight upper bound on the true mutual information $I_\text{true} = S_\text{tot} - S_\text{true}$.
 In the hippocampus, we find that the mutual information increases linearly with the total entropy $S_\text{tot}$, with each bit generated by a neuron encoding a consistent 0.87 bits of information about its inputs (Fig.~S\ref{fig_model}i).
 We confirm similar linear relationships across the mouse visual cortex and \textit{C. elegans} recordings (Fig.~S\ref{fig_model}j-l).
-Together, these results demonstrate that the nature of inferred computations remains strikingly consistent across species and neural systems. \\
+Together, these results suggest that the amount of information encoded in statistical dependencies may be strikingly consistent across species and neural systems.